wavemaker/docs/learn/wavemaker-known-issues.md

 id: ""
 sidebar_label: "WaveMaker Known Issues"
 ---
+---
+Our team has been hard at work improving WaveMaker for you.
+We release updates every week with bug fixes and some great new features on major releases - learn more about them [here](/learn/wavemaker-release-notes).

-Below is the list of known issues reported against various releases of WaveMaker.
+Below is the list of known issues reported against the releases.
+We document the issues in an issue tracker, and we streamline them.
+In this area, learn about the issues we are currently working on with workarounds and expected release details.

-## Current issues under progress
+## Known Issue Tracker

 ---